 - Wash the outboard motor body using fresh water.
 NOTICE: Do not spray water into the air intake.
-[ECM01840] For further information, see page 47. - When using the built-in fuel tank, completely drain the fuel from the tank, and then align the fuel cock with the closed position and tighten the air vent screw.
-For draining of the built-in fuel tank, consult a Yamaha dealer.
+[ECM01840] For further information, see page 67. - Place the fuel cock in the closed position.
+Tighten the air vent screw on the fuel tank cap. - Remove the top cowling and silencer cover. - Remove the propeller.
+For further information, see page 78.